Haritarani/GettingCleaningData/CodeBook.md

 Section 2.
 Extract only the measurements on the mean and standard deviation for each measurement.

-Create a Mean_std Data set which will be the subset of the values, that contains the column names, mean and std
+Created the subset of the data with the Mean and Standard Deviation Columns.

 Section 3.
 Use descriptive activity names to name the activities in the data set

-Merge data subset with the activity table to inlude the activity names
+Merge data subset with the activity table to inlude the activity names to the subset of the data.

 Section 4.
 Appropriately label the data set with descriptive activity names.

-Use gsub function for pattern replacement to clean up the data labels.
+Use gsub function for pattern replacement to clean up the data labels and provide the appropriate column names to each one of the columns.

 Section 5.
-Create a second, independent tidy data set with the average of each variable for each activity and each subject. create a data set with the average of each variable by Subject ID and Activity ID.
+Create a second, independent tidy data set with the average of each variable for each activity and each subject. create a data set with the average of each variable by Subject ID and Activity.